miriamkos/rdm-configurable-content-donders/doc/help/user-manual/transfer-data/mount-network-drive.rst

 --------------------------

 .. warning::
-    Mounting WebDAV as network drive on Windows is known to be unstable and sometimes causing problematic.
+    Although it's technically possible, mounting WebDAV as network drive on Windows is known to be unstable and sometimes problematic.
 It is suggested to use other WebDAV client (such as :ref:`cyberduck <cyberduck>`) to transfer data on Windows.

 Open File explorer, right-click on "Network", and click "map network drive".
 Then click "connect to a web site that you can use to store your documents and pictures" -> next -> choose custom network location -> next -> add network address https://webdav.data.donders.ru.nl.